 Future projects and goals

-We aim to study chromatin regulation, its interpretation during brain development, and its misinterpretation in relation with brain cognitive and developmental diseases.
-We will utilise differentiating neurons from mESCs and human induced pluripotent cells (hiPSCs) to model developmental stages and facilitate necessary genetic manipulation / engineering.
-Collectively, defining the ‘epigenetic landscape’ – both in normal and abnormal brain cells – will help provide novel targets for therapeutic intervention for cognitive and developmental diseases of the brain.
+We aim to study chromatin regulation, its interpretation during brain development, and its misinterpretation in relation to brain cognitive and developmental disorders.
+We will focus on the molecular mechanisms that link genetic mutations encoded in epigenetic regulators to the widespread chromatin alterations.
+To model developmental stages and facilitate the necessary genome editing/engineering, we will use differentiating neurons from mESCs and human induced pluripotent stem cells (hiPSCs).
+Defining the ‘epigenetic landscape’ – both in normal and abnormal brain cells – will help provide novel targets for therapeutic intervention for cognitive and neurodevelopmental disorders.

-- Identify the location/function of mutated histones and epigenetic regulators specific to cognitive deficits, and explore alterations of the epigenetic landscape in developing neurons.
+- Identify the location/function of mutated epigenetic regulators specific to cognitive deficits, and explore alterations of the epigenetic landscape in developing neurons.